Water, the Origin of Hope

 The Bible testifies to more than just brokenness,

-More than just the misunderstandings and selfishness and callousness that divide us.
+More than just the misunderstandings and selfishness and

 God’s word is a call to care,